gmonteith/farm-finance/README.md

 `macro/pic.tmac`

-You could of course source these files in each individual chapter but that would require more maintenace.
+You could of course source these files in each individual chapter but that would require more maintenance.

-Again, `groffer` will not be supported with the next release of groff so I may write a script and do away with the `master-wip.ms` file.

 A separate window can be used to open the pdf which will automatically refresh on each update to the underlying pdf document:

 `zathura --fork ~/tmp/worktest.pdf; exit`

+---

+### Bugs:
+There are some blank pages between the cover sheet and the table of contents.
+This is obviously an unwanted feature, however, I am not sure exactly what is causing it.
+I think it may be the interaction between the BT, PT and TC macros within the ms macro package.
+I have not had time to give it the consideration it deserves at this time.
+Sorry